misteryco/Input-Devices-Example/README.md

       1. An X server must be running.
       2. The environment variable $DISPLAY must be set.
+      3. usage of pyinput version 1.6.0 , this should be changed in requirements.txt before runnting 'pip install -r requirements.txt' command
+.

 2. As secondary app there is a flask server (flask_app.py)that provide access to view the DB and to download images from the DB.